Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/about.rst

 Observation Spaces
 ******************

-The OpenAI Gym observation space provides the status of all nodes and links across the whole system:​
+The OpenAI Gym observation space provides the status of all nodes and links across the whole system:

-* Nodes (in terms of hardware state, Software State, file system state and services state) ​
+* Nodes (in terms of hardware state, Software State, file system state and services state)
 * Links (in terms of current loading for each service/protocol)

 The observation space can be configured as a ``gym.spaces.Box`` or ``gym.spaces.MultiDiscrete``, by setting the ``OBSERVATIONS`` parameter in the laydown config.